Can we use the same technology that speeds up society to create experiences that slow us down and calm the mind?

 After reading The City and Its Uncertain Walls, I felt a growing urge to create a visual tribute to the book.
 I enjoyed the story a lot.
 I started exploring ways to use a simple data set (page numbers per chapter) and data visualisation – a method that translates information into images – to create an interesting image.
 I worked on the idea intuitively and created several images until I experienced a click with one of the images.

 I later added other novels the project.
 The main challenge here was finding new grids to put the chapters in.
-My first image was based on a story with 70 chapters and a nice 7 by 10 square grid.
+My first image was based on a book with 70 chapters and a nice 7 by 10 square grid.
 The other books don’t have a seven fold chapter count (obviously).
 After some tests, I decided to keep a 7-chapters-per-row layout for the other books.
 This way, the first book in the series influences the others.
-As none of the other books have a seven fold page count, I started playing with the placement chapters creatively based on a story element.
-Besides the grid, I use a story element to change the colors.
+As none of the other books have a seven fold page count, I started playing with the placement of shoji shapes based on story elements.
+Besides the grid, I use the story to change the colors.
+All colors come from the book a dictionary of color combinations vol. 2.
+(You can read the way the books influence their visual on the specific book pages.)

 Besides the novels I visualized, I used What I Talk About When I Talk About Running and Novelist as a Vocation for research.
-I read the second book after a part of the series was made already (up to Killing Commendatore) and found some interesting similarities between Haruki Murakami’s writing style and my work.
+I read the second book after a part of the series was made already and found some interesting similarities between Haruki Murakami’s writing and my work.
 For example, he wants to:

 … open windows in the mind of the reader and blow fresh air through them.

-It’s not a stretch to view the squares in my image as windows.
-A gem of a find.
+It’s not a stretch to view the shapes in the illustrations as windows.

-The project uses the Dutch editions for the data.
+The project uses the Dutch editions for data.